jkelin/TribesRevengeance/_posts/2014-03-02-pingoptimization.md

 You can play with the console command to find the value that suits your internet connection speed best.
 Otherwise you can simply use one of the available connection speed presets ingame.

-* * *

-Originally written by MalOx, Cobra and Morpheus.
-Updated by HighDive.